West Nile Virus

 Finding Dead Birds

-Early in the season, the Pueblo City-County Health Department track reports of dead birds and test members of the crow family (crows, ravens, magpies and jays) to find where the virus is active.
+Early in the season, the Pueblo Department of Public Health & Environment track reports of dead birds and test members of the crow family (crows, ravens, magpies and jays) to find where the virus is active.
 If the bird is not wanted for testing, it can be disposed of safely by picking it up with a shovel or rubber gloves, double bagging in plastic and disposing in the trash.
 Dead birds should not be handled directly.
 Wash your hands afterward.

 - Fight the Bite Colorado: general public information and prevention tips www.fightthebitecolorado.com